Configure Clash Nyanpasu on Linux

 Press

-.
-You will be returned to your main shell, and Clash will continue running in the background within thetmux
+Ctrl+bthend.
+You will be returned to your main shell, and Clash will continue running in the background within thetmuxsession.

 7. Controlling the Proxy